 Through a mixture of classroom and field trip exercises, this course enables the Veterinary Technology student to recognize common equine and livestock breeds; describe livestock production cycles and methods; and use appropriate terminology.
 Common diseases of large animals as they relate to the veterinary technician are dealt with.
 Urgent and emergency clinical signs in large-animal species are stressed.
-Common clinical procedures in large-animal practice are outlined.
-Fall semester - 3 lecs and 2 labs per week.
+Common clinical procedures in large-animal practice are outlined

-VTEC0221: Animal Medicine and Nursing IV Instructor: TBA
+VTEC0221: Animal Medicine and Nursing IV